mathieudpnt/OSmOSE_post_processing/README.md

    poetry install
    ```

-## Contributing
+## 🤝 Contributing
 Contributions are welcome!
 To contribute:
-1. Fork the repository.
+1. Fork the repository 🍴
-2. Create a new branch: `git checkout -b feature-branch`.
+2. Create a new branch 🚀<br>`git checkout -b feature-branch`
-3. Commit your changes: `git commit -m 'Add new feature'`.
+3. Commit your changes ✏️<br>`git commit -m 'Add new feature'`
-4. Push to your branch: `git push origin feature-branch`.
+4. Push to your branch 📤<br>`git push origin feature-branch`
-5. Open a pull request.
+5. Open a pull request 📝

-## Contact
+## 📬  Contact
-For questions or collaborations, open an issue or contact the repository maintainer.
+💡 Have questions or ideas?
+Open an issue or reach out to [me](mailto:mathieu.dupont@ensta.fr) !